-- Adult stem cells - these are not as versatile for research purposes because they are specific to certain cell types, such as blood, intestines, skin, and muscle.
-The term "adult stem cell" may be misleading because both children and adults have them.
+- Adult stem cells: these are not usually used for research because they are specific to certain cell types, such as blood, intestines, skin, and muscle.
+The term adult stem cell may be misleading because both children and adults have them.

 There are many areas in medicine in which stem cell research could have a significant impact.
-For example, there are a variety of diseases and injuries in which a patient's cells or tissues are destroyed and must be replaced by tissue or organ transplants.
-Stem cells may be able to make brand new tissue in these cases, and even cure diseases for which there currently is no good therapy.
-Diseases that could be helped by stem cells include
+For example, there are many diseases and injuries in which a person's cells or tissues are destroyed and must be replaced by tissue or organ transplants.
+Stem cells may be able to make brand new tissue in these cases.
+They may even cure diseases for which there currently is no good therapy.
+Diseases that could be helped by stem cells include:

 Stem cells could also be used to gain a better understanding of how genetics work in the early stages of cell development.
-This can help scientists understand why some cells develop abnormally and lead to medical problems such as birth defects and cancer.
-This might help scientists learn how to prevent some of these diseases.
+This can help scientists understand why some cells develop abnormally and lead to medical problems, such as birth defects and cancer.
+In the future, scientists may be able to prevent some of these diseases.

-Finally, stem cells may be useful in the testing and development of drugs.
-Because stem cells can be used to create unlimited amounts of specialized tissue, such as heart tissue, it may be possible to test how drugs react on such tissues before testing the drugs on animals and humans.
-Drugs could be tested for effectiveness and side effects more rapidly.
+Stem cells may also be useful in the testing and development of drugs.
+Because stem cells can be used to create unlimited amounts of specialized tissue, such as heart tissue, it may be possible to test how medicines react on such tissues before testing the medicines on animals and humans.
+Medicines could be tested for effectiveness and side effects more rapidly.

 In August 2001, President George W. Bush approved limited federal funding for stem cell research.
 While stem cell research has the potential to provide major medical advances, including cures for many diseases, stem cell research is controversial.

-The stem cell controversy is based on the belief by opponents that a fertilized egg is fundamentally a human being with rights and interests that need to be protected.
-Those who oppose stem cell research do not want fetuses and fertilized eggs used for research purposes.
+The stem cell controversy is based on the belief by opponents that a fertilized egg is fundamentally a human being with rights and interests that need to be protected and fetuses and fertilized eggs should not be used for research.
 However, a team of scientists have developed a technique that was successful in generating mouse stem cells without destroying the mouse embryo.
 This technique has not yet been attempted on human embryonic tissue.
 Many other scientists are attempting to create more universally accepted forms of human embryonic stem cells, as well as other types of adult stem cells.

 Supporters of stem cell research argue that the fertilized eggs are donated with consent from each couple and would be discarded anyway.
 Therefore, there is no potential for those fertilized eggs to become human beings.
 Fertilized eggs are not (at this time) being created specifically for stem cell research.